How To Change Your Name in Oregon

 Driver's License

-Change the name on your driver's license at an office of the Oregon DMV.
-You will need to visit the DMV in person to make this change.
+Change the name on your driver's license at an office of the Oregon Department of Motor Vehicles (DMV).
+You must visit the Oregon DMV in person to make this change.

 Bring along documentation that proves your name change (your marriage certificate, divorce decree, or name change order).
 Upon presenting proof and paying a filing fee, you'll receive a new driver's license in your new name.